JohnMatthewFortes/CommuteSmart-Bus-Tracking-and-Updates/README.md

 ## Motivation

 The app aims to alleviate the challenge of boarding buses by offering real-time information and alerts, ensuring a smoother travel experience.
-Bus Company that was used as a reference for this project is the BSC - Batman Stareexpress Corp.
+Bus Company that was used as a reference for this project is the BSC - Batman Starexpress Corp.
 Nasugbu to Batangas and vice versa.

 ## Technologies Used